Sargun Mehta: Established actress in Punjabi cinema (2015–present)

-Other work and appearances
+Other work

 In October 2012, Mehta participated in Sony Entertainment Television's reality-based Comedy Circus series titled Comedy Circus Ke Ajoobe, along with Kapil Sharma.
 It was her first foray into comedy.
 In January 2013, she quit the show due to her busy schedule involving multiple other programmes.

 Mehta walked the ramp at the prestigious award the twelfth Indian Television Academy (ITA)'s fashion event titled, Fashion Ka Jalwa on 4 November 2012.
 In December 2012, Mehta participated in the fifth season of Star Plus' celebrity couple dance reality show Nach Baliye.
 She was joined by Ravi Dubey, and on a 23 March 2013 finale episode, she was announced as the first runner-up of show.
 In addition, she participated in another version of show, entitled Nach Baliye Shriman v/s Shrimati, in which the couples competed against each other.
 The mini-series began in April 2013, and Mehta competed against Dubey.
 On 24 May 2013, Mehta walked the ramp as showstopper at Gitanjali Fashion Nights in Mumbai.

 In December 2013, she made a special appearance in the sixth season of Nach Baliye, along with Dubey.
 By the end of 2013, mehta landed her first television hosting assignment with special children's season of Sony Entertainment Television's dance reality show Boogie Woogie.

 In January 2014, Mehta featured in the print campaign for the 2014 GR8!
 TV Magazine's 15th calendar edition, GR8!
 Love Stories Calendar, which featured twelve real life television couples.
 She appeared along with her husband, Dubey.
 The first edition of the calendar was shot by the fashion photographer Pravin Talan, and it was launched by Anu Ranjan and Shashi Ranjan, founders of GR8 Entertainment Ltd., at a Gala event on 6 January 2014.
 In mid-February 2014, Mehta appeared as a guest along with Sidharth Shukla, Ravi Dubey and Karan Wahi on Colors Television's comedy/talk show Comedy Nights with Kapil, performing in a special episode of Pinky Bua's (Upasana Singh) wedding.
-Mehta gave a special dance appearance on the grand premiere of the Indian reality show Bigg Boss 8 on 21 September 2014, along with Gautam Gulati and Sukirti Kandpal.
-Later, on 18 October 2014, she appeared as a special panel member on the show.
+Mehta appeared as a special panel member on the show Bigg Boss 8, after getting evicted in the premiere.
+Bigg Boss 8 on 21 September 2014, along with Gautam Gulati and Sukirti Kandpal.